faithfm/laravel-auth0-pattern/README.md

 ## Future Development

+> **NOTE**: the remarks in this section may no longer be relevant, since auth0/login v7.0 may have fixed them.
+(NOT CHECKED YET)

 * During initial development we regularly experienced issues with "Invalid State" errors.
 (See our Auth0 Community [support request](https://community.auth0.com/t/handling-laravel-callback-exceptions-invalid-state-and-cant-initialize-a-new-session-while-there-is-one-activ/45103)).
 While developing this documentation we discovered that the endless loop for the error *“Can’t initialize a new session while there is one active session already”* can be fixed by the following code - which we executed in a debug session... but haven't yet incorporated into our codebase.